-Did you know that Holsteins (dairy cows) have horns?
+Did you know that Holsteins (a breed of dairy cattle) have horns?
 One of the first things that happens to dairy cows after they are born is they are dehorned so they don't injure other animals or humans.

 Tex is a gentle giant that likes to play and now lives his best life in sanctuary.

-Russell was born in sanctuary to Lucy, who was one of our first 4 rescues from Big Island Dairy.
+Huey was born in sanctuary to Mia, who was one of our first 4 rescues from Big Island Dairy.
 He loves receiving cuddles from guests.